elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 7) Send netflow to IP_of_your_host 9995

 8) Visualize netflow
-     Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview"
+     In Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview"